 - Are you stressed, wondering if your business is going to survive?

-It’s crucial that you stay across the vital information and updates being released by the Government each day.
+It’s crucial that you stay across the vital information and updates being released by the Government.

 Staying positive IS a core ingredient in the recipe to coping with stress and anxiety through a crisis.